-Project Multifamily development - two buildings in a garden apartment style, Description along with a community center building.
-The site is currently vacant and wooded.
-It is located in between two established neighborhoods, away from major roads. from major roads.
+Project Description along with a commu nent - two buildings in a garden apartment style, nity center building.
+The site is currently vacant and in between two established neighborhoods, away

 Proposed Zoning Atlas Amendment (ZAA) From Residential-3 (R-3) to Residential-Special Standards Conditional Zoning (R-SS-CZD) Notes: The submittal of a Conditional Zoning application allows review of the development proposal in conjunction with the rezoning and allows site-specific standards to be formulated and applied as conditions through a legislative process.
 Applicant Reasoning for ZAA To accommodate the development of an affordable housing community consistent with the Town of Chapel Hill's goals for this Town-owned property.